Alexsimulation/truss-stress/README.md

 ## What it is
 A 3D truss stress analysis tool.
 Returns the stress in each edge of the truss, given geometry and loads.
+It generates the system's stiffness matrix K, solves the linear system K u = f (where f are the forces on each vertex and u the vertex displacements), computes the elongation of each edges and finally uses the Young's modulus of the material to convert elongations to stresses.

 ## How to run
 Two versions of the program are provided: